 They also leveraged AI to learn from historical data about customer choices and preferences.
 Based on this information, they then blended different aromatic components to create a unique fragrance.

-Whether it’s usual or unusual, you need comprehensive and inclusive training datasets for successful AI projects.
+Whether it’s usual or unusual, you need comprehensive and inclusive AI training datasets for successful AI projects.
 One of the best ways to do this is to engage our Clickworkers from around the world to build audio, video, and photo training datasets.
 Click below to request a callback.

 While it might seem a little odd at first, using AI to solve crimes makes perfect sense!
 For example, we have already seen it in movies and TV shows like CSI, where detectives effortlessly enhance blurry images to identify the culprit.
 So, why not do it in the real world?